ishaan24bai10150/cvproject/README.md

 ## 15. Limitations

-- Model performance depends on dataset quality.
+- Model performance depends on the quality and distribution of the dataset.
-- The model may not generalize to all lighting conditions and camera angles.
+- The model may not generalize to all lighting conditions, backgrounds, and camera angles.
-- Hard-coded paths may require modification on different systems.
+- Local file paths may require modification on different systems.
 - The current implementation is primarily notebook-based.
-- Predictions may be inaccurate for images that differ from the training dataset.
+- Predictions may be inaccurate for images that differ significantly from the training dataset.
 - The model does not replace professional plant disease diagnosis.
+- The model's performance should be evaluated further before real-world agricultural deployment.

 ---

 ## 16. References

-1. Plant Pathology 2020 FGVC7 Dataset:
+1. **Plant Pathology 2020 FGVC7 Dataset**

    https://www.kaggle.com/competitions/plant-pathology-2020-fgvc7/overview

-2. TensorFlow Documentation:
+2. **TensorFlow Documentation**

    https://www.tensorflow.org/

-3. Keras Documentation:
+3. **Keras Documentation**

    https://keras.io/